Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 22, 1932, Image 7

 cal and Business Upheaval.

-SAFE, STRONC and DEPENDABLE
+SAFE, STRONG and DEPENDABLE

-The Republican Party Stands Fearlessly
+The Republican Party Stands Feariessly

 Out on the Firing Line for—